 (1935) Dir.
 Michael Curtiz

-***In the CASE OF THE CURIOUS BRIDE, Williams' Mason is suddenly an amateur master chef, ever taking over kitchens to whip up some impromptu ten course meal; a bemused gourmand tags along in the form of the NYC coroner (Owlin Howlind) who thinks nothing of bringing the entire gang back to the morgue for a quick autopsy over after-crab coffee.
-The whole thing seems to devolve into a happy party, a moveable feast ala the writing of Hemingway, Fitzgerald or Robert Altman's NASHVILLE.
+***In the CASE OF THE CURIOUS BRIDE, Williams' Mason is suddenly made an amateur master chef fond of taking over the restaurant kitchen with his pal the coroner (Owlin Howlind), who thinks nothing of bringing the entire gang back to the morgue for a quick autopsy over coffee.
+The whole affair seems to devolve into a tipsy moveable feast ala the writing of Hemingway, Fitzgerald or Robert Altman movies like Nashville.
 From personal experience, I do love that feeling, of running into all your friends wherever you go, and just constantly eating and drinking from location to location, breakfast to brunch through to late night after-hours drinks.
 Here the feast moves from murder scene to morgue to DA's office and the inner circle includes a reporter who's name is 'Toots' (Thomas E. Jackson), so we can enjoy dialogue like Howlin (clearly having a ball being a William wingman) saying "help yourself, Toots."
-But generally here are actors and sets that would never be so giddy and Altman-ish without William as the inspiration.

-One subtextual aspect of the Masons, and this holds true with the TV show too-- is how murder benefits the world.
-The set-up is to of course make a lot of suspects for Mason to sort through: more than one person may have tried to kill our victim that fateful night, or actually thought they did; the one who delivered the last blow is--upon being exposed to light--revealed as evil (or else Mason immediately changes his approach upon dismissal of the charges to defend the person he just convicted as a clear case of self defense).
-It's as if the poker or vase was a hot potato, so it's okay to smash a guy on the sconce if he falls and doesn't die, and then if the next person comes along, and while said guy is prostrate on the floor shoots him, then the last guy goes to jail BUT if he dies from the fall, then the first guy goes to jail.
-In addition to the suspect pool, this murder is also very cathartic, the victim's evil is excised from the social order.
-It's as if this person is a straw dog soaking up all the venal odium our era needs to shed, then being slaughtered by a collective urge within the texture of reality, after which Mason eventually focuses and solves (as in the opposite of dis-solves), like rain putting out the blazing wicker man pyre.
-Lawyers with a lot of oratory, confidence, and grinning wolf delight were Williams' specialty - and with Mason he crafts a lawyer whose high wire technicality-skimming leave us bedazzled, even while we're in no great hurry to nail the culprit.
+One subtextual aspect of the Masons, and this holds true with the TV show too-- is how some murders benefit the entire world.
+The set-up might be purely formulaic: the more odious a character is the more suspects, and with Mason plots, that usually means more than one person may have tried to kill our victim that fateful night, or actually thought they did and covered up another person's crime.
+Only the one who delivered the fateful, final blow is--upon being exposed to light--revealed as evil (or if not, Mason immediately takes up defending them on a case of self defense).
+It's as if the poker or vase was a hot potato, so it's okay to smash an evil guy on the sconce if he falls and doesn't die, but if the next person comes along, and while said guy is prostrate on the floor, hits him again, then the last guy goes to jail BUT if he dies from the fall down after the first blow--even if that initial blow wasn't fatal, then the first guy goes to jail.
+Man, with Mason you learn so much.
+We learn too that murder of an evil man, no matter who did it, is also very cathartic for the whole community.
+The victim's evil is excised from the social order, and all those who were afflicted by that evil are now free.
+It's as if this person is a straw dog soaking up all the venal odium our era needs to shed, secretly slaughtered by a collective urge within the texture of reality, after which Mason eventually focuses and solves the case, like rain putting out the blazing wicker man pyre only after its inhabitants are done to a fine crisp.
 If the murderer of our sins who must be punished is named Jesus, whom else is William's giddy Mason but the Pontius pilot of Steamship Satan!?